nateshirley/codespeak/README.md

   """Find the latest order for the user and return it"""
 ```

+For the inference above, the function will use the `latest_order_id` variable on `User` to understand the orders table and write logic that locates the appropriate order.

-However, sometimes you'll need to *programmatically* add resources to a function's frame.
-For the function above—instead of returning the latest `Order`—let's say we want to return only the latest order's total price.
+However, sometimes you'll need to add additional resources to a function's frame.
+Instead of returning the latest `Order`, let's say we want to return only the latest order's total price:

 ```python
 @infer